Abraham Whistler: Blade: The Series

 In Blade: The Series, which takes place after Blade: Trinity, the writers go further into Whistler's background.
 In the episode "Sacrifice", viewers learn that Whistler got his trademark limp from a young Blade, who escaped his father's house and broke Whistler's leg in an attempt to flee.
 Blade's father called Whistler in at the urging of a helpful policeman, and Whistler tested him to learn that he was not a regular vampire.
 He asked Blade's father to give him the boy to use as a weapon against vampires, but Blade ran away before a decision was made.
 After Blade joined and turned a street gang called the "Bad Bloods", Whistler found him and killed several members of the gang before taking Blade under his wing.

 Reception

 Kristofferson has been praised for his role as Whistler.
 Actor Ethan Hawke praised Kristofferson's "pitch-perfect" performance and called it "the grounding wire running through those two popcorn movies."

-In retrospect, some criticized his casting as whitewashing.
-At one point, New Line Cinema even asked if Blade could be white, which Goyer rejected.
-Ultimately, Wesley Snipes was cast in the title role, while the role of Jamal Afari was replaced with the different character Abraham Whistler.
+In retrospect, some criticized Kristofferson's casting as whitewashing as Whistler replaces Blade's mentor from the comics, Jamal Afari, who was black.
+At one point before Wesley Snipes had been cast, New Line Cinema even asked if Blade could be white, which Goyer rejected.